 - Online bidding is a cutting edge technology that makes your nonprofit look innovative and tech-savvy.

 - Automation cuts down on data entry event night, and by extension the risk of human error, freeing up everyone to do more fundraising.
 No more Excel spreadsheets or convoluted processes for staff to learn.
-(Great for training new staff, as the Loveland Living Planet Aquarium learned when they adopted online bidding!)

 - Drive up the hype for your event with online bidding—start the bidding higher and build excitement in your audience by showing them auction items early, and increase overall engagement throughout the event.

 - A smoother, faster guest experience means happier guests, more money raised, and greater guest loyalty.

 Present online bidding as part of a greater strategy or vision.

 Sometimes it’s scary (and reeks of “buzzword”) to start off by saying, “We’ve got a new strategy plan!”
 But online bidding really is part of a greater strategic idea: abandoning pen-and-paper bidding, anachronistic Excel spreadsheets, long registration lines, and wait times at check-out in favor of something more streamlined and modern.
 It’s a brave new world out there with auction technology—so why shouldn’t your event, your budget, and your staff benefit from those advances?

 If you’re already taking donations online, sending e-mail blasts, and tracking your donor base with sophisticated software, adding an online component to your auction is a straightforward next step.
 Even though it’s state-of-the-art now, soon guests will be expecting online bidding at auction events, and organizations without it will look like they’re living in the past.

 Be up front with your board about the costs and the risks.

 Yes, adopting an online bidding solution is a new cost to factor into an already-tight auction budget.
 But it’s a cost that can be offset.